-Janson's Basic History of Western Art (Pearson Publications).
+Janson' s Basic History of Western Art (Pearson Publications).
+Note that I do NOT require the most recent edition, as the text does not change drastically from year to year.

-We will also supply you with a reader that contains additional materials, both primary sources that inform our understanding of the artist or artwork, as well as critical essays that help us interpret it.
+We will also supply you with a reader " $\mathbf{R}$ " that contains additional materials, both primary sources that inform our understanding of the artist or artwork, as well as critical essays that help us interpret it.
 As well as the assigned textbook reading, you should expect one reading from source material and one critical reading per two-hour lecture.